joshuaguerin/Answer-Set-Programming-Algorithms/Prime-Sieve/print/README.md

-# Primality and Composite Printer
+# Prime and Composite Sieve Printer

 ## Description
 The printer takes input from standard input, and can be piped directly in from the program's output in Clingo.